 …including obesity and metabolic syndrome — a cluster of conditions that includes increased blood pressure, high blood sugar, excess body fat around the waist and abnormal cholesterol levels.
 Too much sitting also seems to increase the risk of death from cardiovascular disease and cancer.

-Any kind of prolonged sitting – whether in a car or in front of a computer – is equally problematic.
-Worse, exercise does not make up for the lack of movement. (source) This means that if you have a sedentary lifestyle and work out for an hour a day, you’re still going to experience more health problems and troubles in old age than someone who moves more all day.
+Worse, exercise does not make up for the lack of movement. (source) This means that if we have a sedentary lifestyle and work out for an hour a day, we’re still going to experience more health problems and troubles in old age than someone who moves more all day.
+It’s not just our physical health that’s affected.
+Sitting a lot also causes low mood and anxiety. (source)

-2) Park farther away from the store and take the stairs
+2) Park farther away from the store and ALWAYS take the stairs

 3) Go outside every day

 Instead of meeting a friend for lunch or coffee, meet for a walk.
 Hold walking business meetings.
-What ways can you incorporate more active, rather than passive recreation into your life?
+You’ll think better and come up with more ideas.

 5) Sit on the floor

-Instead of the couch, sit on the floor to play with the little ones, to do schoolwork or read alouds.
-Because when you sit on the floor you don’t just sit.
+Instead of the couch, sit on the floor.
+You can play with the kids, do crafts or puzzles, fold laundry, watch TV.
+The thing about sitting on the floor is that you don’t just sit.
 You stretch, wiggle around, move from side to side.
 Sitting on the floor lengthens your hamstrings and opens up your hips.
-(These are chronically tight if you live in a car and chair-centric culture.)
+These are chronically tight in our car and chair-centric culture.

-Some doctors require their older patients to demonstrate their ability to get down on the floor and get back up.
+Some doctors are requiring their older patients to demonstrate their ability to get down on the floor and get back up.
 This “exercise” could save your life.
-Just think: every time you get up from the floor, you’re “weight lifting”!
+Just think: every time you get up from the floor, you’re “weight lifting” because you’re literally hoisting your own body weight off the floor.

 If you have trouble sitting on the floor, try putting a pillow under your butt.
 Make sure you aren’t tucking your pelvis under, but rather stick your booty out a little.
 The point is to lengthen your tight hamstrings.
 Children do this naturally and easily, and the reason we can’t is because we stopped moving.